 Fig 1.
 Koios and Collective Intelligence

 The illustration above shows how distributed teams or individuals organize bottom up and form networks to share data, information and knowledge.
-Both experts and laypersons gather to solve the problem.
+Both experts and laypersons gather to solve problems.

-The contribution of practical hands-on knowledge is importatnt, as people at the local level have a better understanding of the real potential and limitation of their local environment.
-Rinaudo and Garin 2005.
+The contribution of practical hands-on knowledge is important, as people at the local level have a better understanding of the real potential and limitation of their local environment.

 Koios is designed to be used online as a virtual environment.
-Each user, while not out doing field work, can sit at home and collaborate.
-We belive grassroots engagement combined with analytic and systemic inquiry is the key.
+Each user, while not out doing field work, can sit at home and participate.
+We believe grassroots engagement combined with analytic and systemic inquiry is the key.

 The iterative process is depicted in the illustration to the left.